sourcegraph/sg.nvim/README.md

 (By default, sg.nvim downloads released binaries from Github.
 If you prefer to build the plugin yourself, you'll need `cargo` to build)

+- Currently uses plenary.nvim and telescope.nvim for some features.
+  - If you would like to use something else for search functionality, please make an issue and I can look into adding support.

 ### Install